These services are available to help you with your research and information needs.

 The Circulation Desk can help you make sure your URI ID is active as a library card and assist you in requesting and renewing books.

 Instructions for copying, printing, and scanning.
+For questions, please contact ITS.

 The University Libraries offer an array of instruction resources to support research and teaching.